Information about my research can be found on the Research page.

 Employment History and Education

-- Assistant Professor, Iowa State University, Ames, Iowa, USA, Aug.
-2015 – Present
+•Associate Professor, Iowa State University, Department of Chemistry, Ames, Iowa, USA, Aug.
+2021 – Present

 Awards and Fellowships

 -Caldarelli Prize in Magnetic Resonance for Young Investigators ● 2019 ● Awarded at Alpine Conference on Magnetic Resonance in Solids.

 -Marie Curie International Incoming Post-Doctoral Fellowship ● 2011-2013

 -Governor General Gold Medal ● Top Ph.D.
 Thesis at the University of Windsor for 2010-2011